pavankumar0039/Restaurant-dashboard/README.md

 and type "npm install" in both directories

-To open in both directories type in frontend "npm start" in backend "node index.js"
+To open project on live server go to both directories  frontend type "npm start" in backend type "node index.js"